seed-labs/seed-emulator/examples/06-mini-internet/README.md

     host.addStartCommand('echo "nameserver 8.8.8.8" > /etc/resolv.conf')
 ```

-The `Registry` is a singleton class, and it stores all the important objects in the simulation; this includes the host nodes that we want to modify the name server.
+The `Registry` is a singleton class, and it stores all the important objects in the emulation; this includes the host nodes that we want to modify the name server.
 The `getAll` call returns a dictionary, the keys are a tuple of `<scope, type, name>`, and the values are objects. `scope` is usually the ASN, and `type` is the type of objects, and `name` is its name.
 For details, refer to the API documentation.

-## Render the simulation
+## Render the emulation

 ```python
 renderer.addLayer(base)